Night of Desirable Objects: Plot

 In Lansdale, Pennsylvania, a highway construction worker hears an odd noise in a cornfield, and is pulled down into a tunnel by a mysterious, unidentified creature.
 Using a lighter for sight, he sees the remains of other creatures, and is then eaten by the creature off screen.
 Meanwhile, Walter (John Noble) investigates Olivia's (Anna Torv) car crash from the previous episode.
 He believes she traveled to a parallel universe that is similar to theirs, but she still cannot remember with whom she met with, or why.

 Having recovered enough from the events of the previous episode, Olivia is released from the hospital, and is watched by the shapeshifter who has killed Charlie Francis (Kirk Acevedo) and adopted his appearance.
 Peter (Joshua Jackson) learns of mysterious disappearances taking place in Lansdale, and the Fringe team arrives to investigate.
 Walter finds a blue, paralytic substance at the scene, which he suspects is from mutated DNA.
 The investigation leads to a local resident, Andre Hughes (John Savage), who tells them he lost his wife and baby in childbirth.
 Olivia begins to develop super-hearing as a result of crossing to the parallel universe, and hears someone else in Hughes' house despite his saying he's the only one there.
 She ventures upstairs to investigate; after failing to find anything, she accidentally fires her weapon, narrowly missing Peter.
 They bring Hughes in for questioning, and he refuses to give them a blood sample for their investigation.

 Nina Sharp (Blair Brown) talks with Olivia, and recommends she see a friend, Sam Weiss (Kevin Corrigan) "who helped put [her] back together" after she was diagnosed with cancer.
-Agent Amy Jessup (Meghan Markle) and she believes Hughes may have killed his wife and son.
+Agent Amy Jessup (Meghan Markle) says she believes Hughes may have killed his wife and son.
 When they exhume their bodies, they find the baby's casket is empty.
 Hughes commits suicide however before they can question him further.

 Walter discovers that Hughes' wife had a form of lupus, and was incapable of having children.
 Hughes genetically altered the baby to enable his survival, and after birth, it developed into a "superbaby" and began feeding on people.
 Olivia and Peter travel back to Hughes' house, and are attacked by the creature when investigating the basement and its nearby tunnels.
 The creature attempts to escape by digging out but is killed by a police car parked above ground upon collapsing into the tunnel, thereby crushing the creature.

 At Nina's recommendation, Olivia meets with Sam Weiss, who works at a bowling alley.
 He tells her to expect headaches as one consequence of crossing universes.
 The final scene shows the shapeshifted Charlie communicating with someone from the parallel universe, who tells him to help make Olivia remember her experience crossing over.